RetroDECK/ES-DE/USERGUIDE.md

 Animation to play when opening the main menu or the game options menu.
 Can be set to _scale-up_, _fade-in_ or _none_.

+**Display pillarboxes for gamelist videos**

+With this option enabled, there are black pillarboxes (and to a lesser extent letterboxes) displayed around videos with non-standard aspect ratios.
+This will probably be most commonly used for vertical arcade shooters, or for game systems that has a screen in portrait orientation.
+For wider than normal videos, letterboxes are added, but this is quite rare compared to videos in portrait orientation.
+This option looks good on some themes such as rbsimple-DE, but on others it may be more visually pleasing to disable it.

 **Render scanlines for gamelist videos** _(OpenGL renderer only)_

 Whether to use a shader to render scanlines for videos in the gamelist view.
 The effect is usually pretty subtle as the video is normally renderered in a limited size in the GUI, and the scanlines are sized relative to the video window size.